diaspora/diaspora/README.md

 We need you to fill out a
 [contributor agreement form](https://spreadsheets.google.com/a/joindiaspora.com/spreadsheet/viewform?formkey=dFdRTnY0TGtfaklKQXZNUndsMlJ2eGc6MQ)
 before we can accept your patches.
-The agreement gives Diaspora joint ownership of the patch so the copyright isn't scattered.
+This dual license agreement allows us to release limited pieces of Diaspora under the MIT license.
 You can find it [here](https://spreadsheets.google.com/a/joindiaspora.com/spreadsheet/viewform?formkey=dFdRTnY0TGtfaklKQXZNUndsMlJ2eGc6MQ).
-We're currently working on revising it more details on what we're going for can be found [here](http://blog.joindiaspora.com/licensing.html).

 ## Resources